Home | Start The Analyst | FAQ | Search | Health Discussion Forum

 Chelation Therapy

-Alternative Names: Ethylene Diamine Tetraacetic Acid.
+Alternative names: Ethylene Diamine Tetraacetic Acid.

 The chemical called EDTA has been used in America for decades.
 Despite what you might have heard about chelation therapy, when administered by a properly-trained physician and given in conjunction with lifestyle and dietary changes incorporating specialized nutritional supplements, the procedure is an option to be seriously considered by any person suffering from coronary artery disease, cerebral vascular disease, brain disorders resulting from circulatory disturbances, generalized atherosclerosis and related ailments which lead to senility and accelerated physical decline.
 Chelation reduces the likelihood of complications from Type II plaque, the kind involved in most cardiovascular events, and improves circulation.